 Boards must ensure that Workforce Solutions Office staff verifies business expenses for self-employment enterprises at initial eligibility determination, eligibility redetermination and following a reported change in family income.

 Itemized Operating Expenses Document and deduct operating expenses from the self-employment gross income for the same period.
-Operating expenses may include, but are not limited to:
+Operating expenses may include, but are not limited to, the following:

 Rent